aptos-foundation/AIPs/aips/aip-x.md

 ## Specification

 This spec is an extension of the spec in AIP-61[^spec].
-As explained in AIP-61, to authenticate a transaction, a user needs a Groth16 ZK proof for the relation $\mathcal{R}$, with the following inputs:
+As explained in AIP-61, to authenticate a transaction, a user needs a Groth16 ZK proof for the relation $\mathcal{R}$, which encodes the logic of linking an **ephemeral public key (epk)** to an Aptos Keyless account, via a signed JWT with a nonce that encodes this epk and an expiration date.
+Specifically, $\mathcal{R}$ has the following inputs:

 ```math
 \mathcal{R}\begin{pmatrix}